(FULL TIME 2002 – )

 (ON STAFF OR CASUAL 2005-08; 2012)

 Merran has visual arts training, most recently completing her Honours at the Charles Darwin University, where she also gained experience as a custom printer.
 She joined Basil Hall Editions late in 2005 and became an important part of the team.
 Merran is an exhibiting artist and divided her time between making her own work and editioning at BHE.
 She and Basil ran the successful workshops at Buku Larrnggay in Yirrkala in 08, introducing Yolngu artists to softground etching for the “After Berndt” project exhibited at Gulkula during Garma Festival and in Darwin during the Darwin Festival 2008.Pictured above Merran is printing the large shaped zinc plate: “Kwod”, by Dennis Nona.
-Merran was involved in editioning many of Dennis’s larger etching plates in 2007 and 2008 and now works occasionally on our projects from her home studio or in at BHE.
+Merran was involved in editioning many of Dennis’s larger etching plates in 2007 and 2008.

 Monique Auricchio (ON STAFF OR CASUAL 2003-08)